julianajfa/tindev/README.md

 The project was proposed by Rocketseat and built during the week OmniStack 8 (from 05/08 to 09/08/2019)

 ## Stack

-- Backend:
+- Backend
   - JavaScript,
   - NodeJS,
   - Yarn,
   - MongoDB,
   - MongoDB compass,
   - Insomnia.

  Powered by [Rocketseat](https://rocketseat.com.br) - for more informations access the website.